falmar/gopilot/README.md

 - **Headfull** mode support: Designed to run as headful and compatible with Docker using Xvfb for display.
 - **Headless** mode: Easily switch to headless operation when needed.
 - **Navigate** to a specified URL
-- **Query Selector** to find elements on the page
+- **Element Search** finds and/or wait for elements
 - **Click** on elements
 - **Get** and **set** HTML content
-- **Intercept Request/Response** (Needs rework in order to allow modifying the request) network requests for those who want to dig deeper
+- **Intercept Request/Response** network requests for those who want to dig deeper
 - **Set**, **get**, and **clear** cookies and local storage
 - **Screenshots** the current page's viewport, the full page or an element's within is bounding box
 - **Text Typing** just provide the text to be written, a delay or func can be supplied per keystroke delays